Richard Luca

-Richard Luca Rosa da Silva Sousa (born 6 January 1998), known as Richard Luca or simply Richard, is a Brazilian professional footballer who most recently played as a forward for Canadian club Cavalry FC.
+Richard Luca Rosa da Silva Sousa (born 6 January 1998), known as Richard Luca or simply Richard, is a Brazilian professional footballer who plays as Forward for Maltese side Mosta.

 Club career

 Goiás

 In 2013, Richard Luca played for Goiás' U-15 side, where he scored 27 goals in 22 appearances.
 On 12 March 2016, he made his senior debut for Goiás as a 60th-minute substitute in a Campeonato Goiano match against Atlético Goianiense.

 Santos

 On 20 September 2016, Richard Luca signed a three-year contract with Brazilian giants Santos.
 While at Santos, he played in the Copa São Paulo de Futebol Júnior and was scouted by FC Barcelona.

 Tigres UANL

 On 13 April 2018, Richard Luca signed with Liga MX side Tigres UANL.

 Correcaminos

 On 11 June 2018, Richard Luca was loaned to Ascenso MX side Correcaminos.
 He made ten league appearances in the Apertura that season, before returning to Tigres in November 2018.